1971 Atlantic hurricane season: Tropical Storm Arlene

-Hurricane Two
+Unnamed hurricane

 A hybrid-type depression formed east of Bermuda on July 29.
 It moved rapidly southwestward before turning to a northwest drift.
 On August 3, it was classified as a tropical depression, and the next day the system passed near Bermuda.
 The depression accelerated to the northeast, strengthening into a tropical storm on August 5.
 It intensified further due to baroclinity, or enhanced instability through different levels of the atmosphere caused by temperature and moisture gradients.
 On August 6, a drilling rig about 230 mi southeast of Newfoundland recorded sustained winds of 90 mph with gusts to 126 mph (204 km/h) at an altitude of 325 ft; this suggested the storm attained hurricane status at 46° North, which is the northernmost location for a tropical storm to intensify into a hurricane.

 Despite the intensity, the cyclone was not purely tropical; although the radius of maximum winds was only 35 mi, the thermal structure did not resemble a tropical cyclone, and there was no precipitation or convection near the center.
 It continued northeastward and dissipated on August 7 to the southwest of Greenland.
 It was not named operationally, but it was later added to the Atlantic hurricane database.